 Your doctor will also want a urine sample to send for analysis to determine whether there is any bacterial infection.
 In addition, your doctor may perform a pelvic exam during the initial appointment, so be sure to schedule it when you are not menstruating.

 Depending on the suspected issue, your doctor may also perform a cystoscopy, which involves the insertion of a tube with a camera on the end into the urethra and up into the bladder.
 This will give them a good view of the interior of the bladder so they can look for abnormalities.

-Treatment and prevention options depend on your specific issue, risk factors, lifestyle habits, and medical history.
-Options include:
+In many instances, a prescription of antibiotics is enough to treat your bladder issue.
+However, treatment and prevention options depend on your specific issue, risk factors, lifestyle habits, and medical history.
+They include:

 - Lifestyle changes: Losing weight (if you are overweight) and eating a healthy diet can improve your overall health and decrease bladder issues.
 Other useful lifestyle changes include drinking cranberry juice, plenty of water, and fewer caffeinated beverages.

 - Bladder training: This treatment plan for incontinence and excessive urination involves increasing your ability to hold urine.
 It includes practicing Kegel exercises and urinating on a schedule.

 - Medication: Other medications can be prescribed to decrease your urge to urinate and relax the muscles and nerves that affect your bladder.

 - Medical devices: Certain devices deliver electric current to specific nerves and muscles in the urinary tract.
 Healthcare providers sometimes use them to treat an overactive bladder.

 - Surgery: Doctors may use surgery (such as bladder suspension or incontinence sling surgery) to correct bladder issues if other treatments do not provide sufficient relief.
 Surgery may also be done if bladder cancer has been diagnosed, during which part or all of the bladder will be removed.